Meeting Time: February 24, 2021 at 4:00pm PST

 • Default_avatar

-Michael Taylor about 3 years ago
+Michael Taylor over 3 years ago

 Charter expansion stations fine from already-underfunded public schools!
 Many, many community groups and families oppose this expansion.
 ERES is not a particularly high performing school and there is no reason for it to expand besides the bottom line of its parent company, Aspire